We build impact bridges that vertebrate society and strengthen social impact institutions globally.

 Description:

-• Venture Capital Fund (VCF) aimed at investing in other venture capital entities or similar vehicles.
+• Private equity vehicles aimed at investing in other venture capital entities or similar vehicles.

 • Exposure to Morgan Stanley IM's management expertise in the Middle Market, focusing on value creation through operational improvements.